saneku/Plume-traj/plume_backtraj.md

 Full argument list:

-- `--wrfout` (required)
+- `--wrfout` (required, one or more)
-  Path to WRF output file containing winds and geometry.
+  One or more WRF output files (ordered in time).
+Wildcards are supported.

 - `--column` (required)
   NetCDF file containing SO₂ column on the same WRF grid.